SixArm/mast-cell-help/topics/doctor-predictions/index.md

 "Lyme doesn’t exist in this area so you don’t have it." - Then I got a positive Lyme iGenix test.

+“I think you're faking it for attention.” - My heart rate was 180 and blood pressure was 145/110.

 "You lose your vision when you stand up because you’re a female" - Really because of Postural Orthostatic Tachycardia Syndrome.

 "It's pseudo-seizures and subconscious attention seeking behavior.
 It can't hurt you.
 The ER can't really do anything for it, so you don't need to come in when you feel that way." - I was in for anaphylaxis.